A-Witthohn/Portfolio/README.md

 ## User Story

 The purpose of this assignment is to demonstrate the knowledge learned in the UNC Bootcamp week two.
 This assignment specifically focuses on HTML and Advanced CSS.
-I was able to demostrate this by creating from scratch an index.html file, CSS reset sheet, and style sheet.
+I was able to demostrate this by creating from scratch an index.html file, and style sheet, and implementing a recommended reset sheet created by Vladimir Carrer [Vladimir Carrer Reset Repo](https://github.com/vladocar/CSS-Mini-Reset).
 Ultilizing those tools allowed I was able to meet all the Acceptance Criteria below.
+Throughout the index.html file and style.css file there are comments noting where and what is happening to the page.
+All images are placeholders used to demostrate my understanding of tools such as flex, display, and the hover ability (hero image excluded on hover).
+The largest image was made a link to my demo page of the site with the intention demonstating how to use the proper link. additionally all links have had style changes and functionally tested.

 ## Acceptance Criteria